arfserra/ctb-tracker/PRD.md

 Establish the foundational structure and tools for the exercise tracker mobile web app.

 **Requirements:**
-- Use **Svelte** as the framework for the web app.
+- Use **Vanilla JavaScript** as the framework for the web app.
 - Include **Supabase** for cloud storage and authentication.
-- Use **SvelteKit** for routing and server-side rendering.
+- Use **Tailwind CSS** for styling.
 - Add **environment variables** for storing Supabase credentials securely.

 **Deliverables:**
-1. A Svelte project scaffolded using `npm create svelte@latest`.
+1. A project initialized with a basic HTML, CSS, and JavaScript setup.
 2. A `supabaseClient.js` file that initializes the Supabase client with the project's URL and anon key.
 3. A structured folder setup:
-   - `/src/components/` for reusable components.
+   - `/components/` for reusable JavaScript components.
-   - `/src/routes/` for page-level views (e.g., Dashboard, AddExercise).
+   - `/pages/` for HTML templates or primary views (e.g., Dashboard, AddExercise).
-   - `/src/lib/` for utility/helper functions.
+   - `/assets/` for static files (e.g., styles, images).
-   - `/src/assets/` for static files (e.g., images and styles).
+   - `/utils/` for utility/helper functions.

 **Prompt for Copilot:**
-"Set up a SvelteKit project for a mobile web app.
+"Set up a project using Vanilla JavaScript with Tailwind CSS for styling.
 Install `@supabase/supabase-js` and configure Supabase in a `supabaseClient.js` file using environment variables.
-Organize folders as `components`, `routes`, `lib`, and `assets` for scalability."
+Organize folders as `components`, `pages`, `assets`, and `utils` for scalability."

 ---